uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Description
      - Abstract
    * - ``oneapi::dal::host_bad_alloc``
-     - Reports failures to allocate storage on the host.
+     - Reports failure to allocate storage on the host.
      - No
    * - ``oneapi::dal::device_bad_alloc``
-     - Reports failures to allocate storage on the device.
+     - Reports failure to allocate storage on the device.
      - No